mrocklin/blog/_posts/work/2013-10-16-Introducing-PyToolz.md

 Official
 --------

-The official description of Toolz is as follows:
+The official description of Toolz from [the docs](http://toolz.readthedocs.org/) is as follows:

 The Toolz project provides a set of utility functions for iterators, functions, and dictionaries.
 These functions are designed to interoperate well, forming